-The centralized part (DHP2) located in the controllers in level 2 and core controllers (levels 3 to n).
-There are two roles that can be performed using this piece of the protocol depending on the sent packet direction.
-The DHP2 subunit sends discovery packets to the controller one level up in order to calculate the best routes and then sends back the calculated information to the level -1 controllers so as to get a full view of other subnets/networks for proactive SDN behavior.
-The Type of DHP in DHP2 packets has the value 1, if the packet is sent up to level+1 and -1, if sent down to level-1.
-A new subclass (net_inf.) adds to the DHP protocol in part 2. which has subnet/network information in a dictionary style (net_X:{net_Y:delay_Z}).
+SDN behavior.
+The Type_of_DHP in DHP2 packets has the value 1, if the packet is sent up to level+1 and -1, if sent down to level-1.
+A new subclass (net_inf.) adds to the DHP protocol in part 2, which has subnet/network information in a dictionary style (net_X:{net_Y:delay_Z}).
 Another subclass (Internal_latency) is added, which stores the internal latency for the subnets/networks that help in evaluating the best paths.
-Then, the controller in level+1 will collect all DHP2 packets from all level-1 controllers and waits for a specified time to let all join and send their information to it.
-After this, the controller in level+1 uses the Dijkstra algorithm to evaluate the best paths from each subnet/network to others depending on the Internal latency field and delay between the subnets/networks.
-Then, it will save this information in dictionary format and send it with two types of DHP2 packets, the first of which having Type of DHP equal +1 for a one level up controller in order to inform the core network about the network information.
-While the second type, with value -1, are sent to all controllers in level-1, which will save them in the
+Then, the controller in level+1 will collect all the DHP2 packets from all the level-1 controllers and wait for a specified time to let all join and send their information to it.
+After this, the controller in level+1 uses the Dijkstra algorithm to evaluate the best paths from each subnet/network to others depending on the Internal_latency field and delay between the subnets/networks.
+Then, it will save this information in dictionary format and send it with two types of DHP2 packets.

-All_view_discovery table.
+The first of these has Type_of_DHP equal +1 for a one level up controller in order to inform the core network about the network information.
+While the second type, with value -1, are sent to all controllers in level-1, which will save them in the All_view_discovery table.
 The centralized controllers will repeat this procedure individually according to changes in network/subnet states.
 The full details for the centralized part can be seen in algorithm 2.